aspiringsecurity/EthTransport/README.md

 Learning and Contributing in the Blockchain Eco-systems:

-1. a.
+1.a.
 NFTPort Dashboard: We are using NFTPort to see all NFTs from different networks.
 This enables drivers, citizens, police officers and administrators to:

 - View their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic), Avalanche, and Binance Smart Chain